braksator/webarchiver/README.md

 ### Disable
-The option *options.disable* lets you pass in some tag names to which a *disabled* attribute should be added, this is intended to disable form elements.
+The option *options.disable* lets you pass in some tag names to which a *disabled* attribute should be added, this is intended to disable form elements in archives where the form-processing capabilities have been removed.

 ### Slugify
 The option *options.slugify* will convert filenames to more SEO friendly slugs based on the title tag.
 Additionally